 Contributions to the CRPA Foundation are used for the direct benefit of Californians.
-Funds granted by the Foundation benefit a wide variety of constituencies throughout California, including youth, women, gun collectors, hunters, target shooters, law enforcement, and those who choose to own a gun to defend themselves and their families.
+Funds granted by The CRPA Foundation benefit a wide variety of constituencies throughout California, including youth, women, historic arms collectors, hunters, target shooters, law enforcement, veterans, senior citizens, disabled shooters, JROTC trainers, and those who choose to own a gun to defend themselves and their families.

-The CRPA Foundation seeks to strike down unconstitutional laws, defend and expand legal recognition of the rights protected by the Second Amendment, promote firearms and hunting safety, protect hunting rights, enhance marksmanship skills of those participating in shooting sports, and educate about firearms in their historic, technological, and aesthetic context.
+The CRPA Foundation seeks to strike down unconstitutional laws, and defend and expand legal recognition of the rights protected by the Second Amendment through the litigation support program, promote firearm and hunting safety, protect hunting rights, conduct research, enhance marksmanship skills of those participating in shooting sports, and educate the public about firearms in their historic, technological, and aesthetic context.

-CRPA Foundation and the NRA have been actively litigating California gun owners' rights cases together for decades.
-Sometimes, keeping our efforts on your behalf low profile increases our chances of success.
-But in recognition of the increased need for litigation after the United States Supreme Court's June 2008 decision in Heller vs. Distict of Columbia affirming the Second Amendment as a fundamental individual right, and the June 28, 2010 decision in McDonald vs. Chicago confirming that the Second Amendment's protections limit state and local governments from unconstitutionally infringing on the right to keep and bear arms, the primary focus of the Foundation going forward is to fund litigation advocating on behalf of the Second Amendment right to keep and bear arms for self-defense, hunting, and other purposes.
-More recently, CRPA, CRPA Foundation and NRA are partnering in the fight for Heller v.
-D.C., et al, Richards v.
-Prieto, et al, and Peruta v.
-County of San Diego.
+The CRPA Foundation and the NRA have been actively litigating California gun owners’ rights cases together for decades.
+In recognition of the increased need for litigation after the United States Supreme Court’s June 2008 decision in Heller vs. Distict of Columbia affirming the Second Amendment as a fundamental individual right, and the June 28, 2010 decision in McDonald vs. Chicago confirming that the Second Amendment’s protections limit state and local governments from unconstitutionally infringing on the right to keep and bear arms, a major focus of The CRPA Foundation going forward is to fund litigation efforts on behalf of the Second Amendment right to keep and bear arms for self-defense, hunting, and other purposes.
+More recently, CRPA, The CRPA Foundation and NRA are partnering in numerous cases across the country.

-CRPA is the only California civil rights advocacy group working hand-in-hand and case-by-case with NRA to advance a strategic litigation plan to benefit California gun owners.
-Only CRPA is coordinating its litigation efforts with NRA's top notch legal team of firearm lawyers from across the country.
+The CRPA Foundation is the only California civil rights organization working hand-in-hand and case-by-case with NRA to advance a strategic litigation plan to benefit California gun owners.
+Only CRPA is coordinating its litigation efforts with NRA’s top notch legal team of firearm lawyers from across the country.
 Those lawyers have decades of experience litigating Second Amendment civil rights issues.
-They literally wrote the books on Second Amendment law.
-That experience and perspective is more critical than ever.
-Now that we have court rulings confirming that the Second Amendment civil right applies nationally, winning decisions in other jurisdictions can be used as important legal precedent in California.
-So a national perspective is essential to successful local action.
-For example, CRPA has been helping support NRA's Second Amendment challenge to Washington, D.C.'s ban on certain commonly owned semi-automatic firearms so that court's decision can be used in the inevitable legal challenge planned against California's nonsensical ban on certain semi-automatic firearms improperly characterized as "assault weapons."
+So, a national perspective is essential to successful local action.
+For example, CRPA has been helping support NRA’s Second Amendment challenge to Washington, D.C.’s ban on certain commonly owned semi-automatic firearms so that court’s decision can be used in the inevitable legal challenge planned against California’s nonsensical ban on certain semi-automatic firearms improperly characterized as “assault weapons.”
 (Click here to see Heller vs District of Columbia II lawsuit).

-Don't be fooled by reckless promises.
-One of the biggest threats to our freedom may actually come from well meaning "loose cannons" who naively think it is easy to win a Second Amendment lawsuit.
-We don't need any more bad law.
-With your help, CRPA Foundation and the NRA can bring the right cases, with the right lawyers, with the right plaintiffs, at the right time.
+With your help, The CRPA Foundation and the NRA can bring the right cases, with the right lawyers, with the right plaintiffs, at the right time.

-To a lesser extent, the CRPA Foundation also supports charitable, educational, scientific, and a wide range of firearms-related public interest activities that support and defend the Second Amendment rights of all law-abiding Americans.
+The CRPA Foundation also supports charitable, educational, scientific, and a wide range of firearms-related public interest activities that support and defend the Second Amendment rights of all law-abiding Americans.
 For example, the CRPA Foundation funds Public Service announcements via radio and TV to educate the public regarding firearms safety.
-CRPA Foundation also publishes and distributes a Summary of California Gun Laws and Basic Gun Safety Rules booklet annually, supports amateur Junior Shooters programs, and develops forums to teach the citizens of California proper hunting techniques that preserve California natural resources and wildlife.
+The CRPA Foundation also publishes and distributes educational materials and publications with a focus on safety, shooting sports, community organizations, supported programs, etc. The CRPA Foundation supports amateur Junior Shooters programs, youth programs, and develops forums to teach the citizens of California proper hunting techniques that preserve California natural resources and wildlife.

 For more information about the CRPA Foundation’s activities and how you may make tax deductible contributions please contact us: